adegard/SMS-Marketing/README.md

 2. associate your phone number ("tel") in skebby platform Download the two PHP files
 3. Update Skebby credentials (username and password, used for login) in sendsmsapi.php in rows 37, 38
-4. Create your "secret API" code  in sendsmsapi.php in rows 8
+4. Create your "secret APIKEY" code  in sendsmsapi.php in rows 8
 5. Upload on your server.

 # How to use it

-Send SMS just calling Rest APIKEY like this:
+Send SMS just calling Rest API like this:

 https://***serverfolder***/sendsmsapi.php?APIKEY=***YOURAPIKEY***&SENDNAME=***NAME***&TEL=***NUMBER***
 i.e. :